 Set up two-step verification

-- Sign in to your Grammarly account and click Security in the panel on the left side of the page.
+- Sign in to your Grammarly account and navigate to the Security tab in the left-side panel.

 - Select Two-Step Verification at the top of the page and click Turn On.
 You may be asked to verify your account again by entering your password and a 6-digit code sent to your email address.